The Scottish Fold Munchkin cat is one irresistible cute little furball.

 Health and Lifespan

-Scottish Fold Munchkin cats are pretty healthy, with a life span ranging from 10 to 15 years.
+A Scottish Fold Munchkin cat is in general pretty healthy, with a life span ranging from 10 to 15 years.

 However, some of them may inherit some of the health issues associated with the parent breeds.
 Below are some of the most common ones;